 The City has partnered with Pierce County and University Place to work together on the Chambers Creek Trail Project.
 The majority of the land is owned by Pierce County with sections of the trail and trail heads located in University Place and Lakewood.
-With an anticipated an completion date by end of 2024, this project will result in a 2.5 mile trail through the canyon.
+The 2.5 mile trail through the canyon is expected to be complete by the end of 2024.
+The final phase includes a span bridge crossing the creek and connecting the trail and our communities.
 The City is supportive of continuing its partnership with the County and University Place to improve and expand the Chambers Creek canyon trail for residents to safely enjoy.
+The City also supports the conservation of the canyon's natural state, in alignment with the City's shoreline management program.
+The City supports increasing salmon activity through addressing the dam, either through removal or partial removal, after the County completes prioritized long-term capital improvement projects in the area.